-This evening I had a conversation with a provider representative at Tri-West on behalf of a Veteran who contacted me with a concern that left him perplexed.
-Now that the Mission Act has kicked in some things have changed and it is confusing for veterans to know just to find a Tri-West Provider.
+This evening I had a conversation with a provider representative at Tri-West.
+A Veteran who contacted me was concerned wit his provider options leaving him perplexed.
+Now that the Mission Act has kicked in, some things have changed confusing veterans.
+Primarily for those that had CHOICE45, they need to know just how to find a Tri-West Provider.

 Who is suppose to do what?

 How does this Veteran get his care initiated?
 Does he need to do something specific or is it up to his personal community physician?
 He told me that his community physician tried calling the Orlando VA but got no help.